-Not only will you empower your team, you may just find the most unique, efficient way to accomplish the task at hand.
+Not only will you empower your team, but you may also find the most unique, efficient way to accomplish the task at hand.

 4. Be Clear

-Set goals, underline priorities, and support your team in maintaining focus to keep energy and productivity boosted.
+Set goals, underline priorities, and support your team in maintaining focus to keep energy and productivity high.

 5. Address Conflict

-It’s not the most pleasant aspect of being a manager, but understanding how to deal with conflict and maintaining a proactive approach to handling sticky issues will help your department run smoothly.
+However, understanding how to deal with conflict and maintaining a proactive approach to handling sticky issues will help your department run smoothly.

 6. Communicate, Communicate, Communicate...

-It’s important to keep your team informed of events, and encourage an open channel of communication with each team member.
+It’s important to keep your team informed of events and encourage an open channel of communication with each team member.

 7. ...
 But don't forget to Listen

 By giving your colleagues the respect of listening attentively, you’ll build strong relationships and understand their point of view.

 8. Invest in your Team

-Take time to give regular feedback sessions, check in with how each team member is feeling and address any challenges they may be facing.
+Take time to give regular feedback sessions.
+Check in with how each team member is feeling and address any challenges they may be facing.

 9. Identify Strengths & Areas for Improvement

 By understanding where your strengths lie, you can use them to advantage and work on areas for improvement.

 10. Continuous Professional Growth

 The most successful managers continually invest time and effort in personal and professional development through training.

 Action Plans: How Can You Achieve a Quick Win?

 Here are 5 action points to get you started on the road to being the best leader you can be.

 1. Time Management

 Begin tracking how your time is spent each day.
 This is an important first step towards managing your time efficiently.